tekkaonigiri/tr-autonomy-1-tekkaonigiri/README.md

 ```
 git clone https://github.com/Triton-Robotics-Training/TR-CV-1.git
 ```
-Next you have to build the packages.
 Source the root setup file from your ros installation (typically in `/opt/ros/humble/setup.bash`) in the shell you are building in.
 Then at the root of this workspace, first isntall any necessary dependencies using [rosdep](https://docs.ros.org/en/humble/Tutorials/Intermediate/Rosdep.html), then run `colcon build`.
 This generates an overlay with your packages.
 You then have to open a new terminal, navigate to your workspace directory, and `source install/setup.bash` to source your overlay.
 This set of commands commands are run every time you setup a new package.
 [Reference](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html)
 ```
 cd ..